-- Research Professor of International Affairs; Director, National Security Studies Program; Program Director, Master of International Policy and Practice
+- Research Professor of International Affairs; Director of the National Security Studies Program; Director of the Master of International Policy and Practice Program

 - Room 605 K Elliott School of International Affairs